aws-samples/aws-genai-llm-chatbot/README.md

 If you are looking to interact with models from Amazon Bedrock, you need to [request access to the base models in the target region first](https://console.aws.amazon.com/bedrock/home?#/modelaccess).

-Make sure to request access in the region you plan to deploy this solution to.
+Make sure to request access in the region you plan to deploy this solution to and to read and accept models end-user license agreements or EULA.

 __Note that while the approval is instant, it might take several minutes to get access and see the list of models in the UI.__